 Anti-social behaviour and breaches of contract

 Antisocial behaviour (ASB) can have a significant and detrimental impact on victims.
-However, those causing nuisance may be vulnerable, ignorant to the impact they are having on others, or feeling helpless and in need of advice and support to address their behaviour and actions.
-This guide addresses common problems reported by tenants and landlords, and provides ways of dealing with them safely.
+However, those causing nuisance may be vulnerable or unaware and in need of guidance and support to address their behaviour and actions.
+This guide addresses common problems reported by tenants and landlords and provides ways of dealing with them safely.

 Drugs

-- If you feel safe doing so, make regular visits as this will discourage this behaviour.
-You could that whoever made the complaint keeps diary sheets so you can gather more information.
-There is guidance on completing diary sheets available.
+If you feel safe doing so, make regular visits as this may discourage this behaviour.
+Anyone who has reported the smell of cannabis can assist you by completing diary sheets.

-- Change Grow Live (CGL) provides advice and support to anyone struggling with substance misuse issues in the Reading area, including detox services, health assessments, and peer led activities.
-To contact CGL telephone 0118 955 7333 or drop in to their centre at 127 Oxford Road, Reading.
+Change Grow Live (CGL) provides advice and support to anyone struggling with substance misuse issues in the Reading area, including detox services, health assessments, and peer led activities.
+Visit Change Grow Live (CGL) or contact CGL on 0118 955 7333 to find out more.

 Neighbour disputes